 Ingredients for Blackberry Cobbler for Two:

 1/2 stick or 2 oz of butter, melted

 1/2 cup of sugar

 a Pint of Blackberries (you will have some leftover)

 - 1/2 stick or 2 oz of butter melted

 - 1/4 cup of milk

 - Pint of Blackberries you will have some leftover

-- Place blackberries into an oven save dish.
-Mix all other ingredients an pour over blackberries.
+- Place blackberries into an oven-safe dish.
+Mix all other ingredients and pour over the blackberries.
 Bake at 350 degrees for 40-45 minutes or until golden brown.
 Oven times may vary.
 Serves 2

-To me cobbler isn’t complete without a scoop of vanilla ice cream.
-I love how the flavors compliment each other.
+To me, a cobbler isn’t complete without a scoop of vanilla ice cream.
+I love how the flavors complement each other.
 I make cobbler all year long and it is a dessert we enjoy in the fall but, making it with fresh berries makes it even better.
 If you have a small army to feed, here is my cobbler recipe that will feed your kiddos and their friends.